Shauryanoobb/rnd-publication-automation/README.md

   ```
 ### 3. Frontend Integration

-- Merge the sample frontend pages with the existing frontend of the R&D website.
-- Update the PHP code to fetch publications from the database and display them on the website.
+- Open the `index.php` file and replace the variables with your database connection parameters.
+- Open the XAMPP application.
+On Windows, you may use the Start menu to search for it.
+- Start the Apache Server.
+- Frontend is good to go!
+Go to [this link](https://localhost/rnd-publication-automation) to see the results of the database.

 ## Usage

+1. For the first time, you'll need to just run `populate.py`.
+This will take a while.
-1. Run the Python script periodically to update the publications table with new data.
+2. Run `periodic.py` periodically to update the publications table with new data.
+3. You may need to check the weekly quotas of your API keys obtained from [Elsevier Developer Portal.](https://dev.elsevier.com/apikey/manage)
-2. Access the R&D website to view the latest research publications.
+4. Access the [R&D website](https://localhost/rnd-publication-automation) to view the latest research publications.